pwhittlesea/pwhittlesea.github.com/content/fiction/12-days-of-short-stories-17.md

 **Account Ends**.

-This one is in the style of [World War Z](https://app.thestorygraph.com/books/5acbfc41-517f-4672-bf71-66a3c1fcd2910), which is a great book, but an even better Audiobook!
+> [!INFO]
-{: .notice--info}
+> This one is in the style of [World War Z](https://app.thestorygraph.com/books/5acbfc41-517f-4672-bf71-66a3c1fcd2910), which is a great book, but an even better Audiobook!